Playing Mermaids in the Spanish Isles: 3 Days in Mallorca

 Two friends sharing a toast with glasses of white wine on a yacht, with the clear turquoise waters of Mallorca and sailboats in the background.

-Given the chilly day our tour fell on, we didn’t do much swimming—although for the record we did take a quick dip in the frigid water!—and instead ordered a bottle of wine to share as we relaxed and indulged on this maritime journey.
-Our captain was super friendly and let the self-proclaimed DJ in our group queue up lively music throughout the afternoon.
-While four hours may sound like a long time, the trip absolutely flew by as we chatted with the other passengers, took LOTS of photos, and nibbled on some tasty treats.
-My favorite Catalan snack served up was pan con tomate, which as the name implies involves a fresh tomato paste spread over hearty toasted bread!
+While four hours may sound long, the trip absolutely flew by as we chatted with other passengers, took lots of photos, and nibbled on tasty treats.
+My favorite Catalan snack served was pan con tomate, which involves fresh tomato paste spread over hearty toasted bread!

 Dinner - Gigi's Piccolo Ristorante